SyncfusionExamples/getting-started-with-the-blazor-speed-dial-component/README.md

 Although it can be custom formatted, the Blazor speed-dial component comes with a default time format that is culture-specific.

 ## Globalization
-The Blazor Speed dial component supports [globalization](https://blazor.syncfusion.com/documentation/speed-dial/globalization?utm_source=github&utm_medium=listing&utm_campaign=blazor-speed-dial-github-samples) like internationalization and localization that updates the time format value in the pop-up list to match a specified culture.
+The Blazor Speed Dial component supports [globalization](https://blazor.syncfusion.com/documentation/speed-dial/globalization?utm_source=github&utm_medium=listing&utm_campaign=blazor-speed-dial-github-samples) like internationalization and localization that updates the time format value in the pop-up list to match a specified culture.

 ## Related links
 [Learn More about Blazor Speed Dial](https://www.syncfusion.com/blazor-components/blazor-speeddial?utm_source=github&utm_medium=listing&utm_campaign=blazor-speed-dial-github-samples)